theankitamahajan/KafkaConsumerProducer/README.md

 ## How it works

 1. A client sends an HTTP POST request to the REST controller.
-2. The controller delegates to `ProducerService`, which uses `KafkaTemplate` to publish a JSON message to the configured Kafka topic.
+2. The controller calls `ProducerService`, which uses `KafkaTemplate` to publish a JSON message to the Kafka topic.
-3. The Kafka broker stores the message in one of the topic's partitions.
+3. The Kafka broker stores the message across its partitions.
-4. `ConsumerService` — annotated with `@KafkaListener` — receives the message from the broker and processes it (currently logs it to console).
+4. `ConsumerService` — annotated with `@KafkaListener` — picks up the message and processes it.
 5. `KafkaConfig` wires up the serializer, deserializer, consumer group, and listener container factory.

 ---

 ## Running with Docker (optional)

-If you prefer not to install Kafka locally, use Docker Compose:

 ```yaml
 # docker-compose.yml